King's Buildings Campus

 Direct entry to year 2 is possible with 3 Advanced Highers at AAA including Maths.
 A science subject is recommended.

-4 Highers at AABB (by end of S6) including Maths at A plus English at National 5.
-Advanced Higher Maths is recommended.
-Highers at BBB must be achieved in one sitting S4-S6.
+4 Highers at AABB (by end of S6) (BBB must be achieved in one sitting S4-S6) including Maths at A plus English at National 5.
+Advanced Higher Maths highly recommended.

 College of Science and Engineering